The Foundation Stage for Early Years Education covers the seven areas of learning and the three Characteristics of Effective learning.

 Please see below a welcome booklet with pictures of our environment and an example of what a typical day would look like.

-If you would like a tour of the provision. please phone the office to arrange a visit.
+If you would like a tour of the Nursery, please phone the school office to arrange a visit.

 Click here for more information.